woof-sandbox/sandbox/docs/SandboxComet.md

 Check whether an account has enough collateral to not be liquidated

+_The function expeсts that indexes are alredy accrued before its call_

 #### Parameters

 | Name | Type | Description |